One of the following messages is reported to the console:

 e03d000f "The on-access driver was unable to create an impersonation token for file <filename>"or

 e03d02f0 "Could not obtain an impersonation token for a resource shielding event."

 First seen in

 Sophos Anti-Virus for Windows 2000+

-There are several causes of the alert from a client:
+There are several causes of the alert from an endpoint computer:

 - It is running low of memory (RAM).

 - One of the kernel pools is exhausted.

 - There is a memory leak in one or more of the drivers - this is not limited to Sophos drivers.